fzhweather/fuzhenghang.github.io/_pages/about.md

 News
 ---
+* **April 2025**, I attended the Workshop on Polar Winter Climate and Processes: Towards Filling Knowledge Gaps in the Understanding of the Coupled Climate System, in Cambridge, UK.
+* **March-April 2025**, I went on an exchange to the University of Bergen as a visiting PhD student, working with Prof. Noel Keenlyside.
 * **December 2024**, I received funding from the National Natural Science Foundation of China Youth Student Basic Research Project (Ph.D.
 Students).
 Award total: ¥300,000
 * **October 2024**, I was awarded the National Scholarship for PhD students.
 Award total: ¥30,000
 * **June 2024**: I attended the AOGS2024 meeting in Pyeongchang, South Korea, and won the Best Student Poster (BSP) Award.
 [Poster PDF](../files/poster_2406.pdf)